quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_lookup.markdown

 ## [ reached max_nkey ...
 2 more keys ]
 ```

-The `levels` argument determines the keys to be recored in a resulting tokens object.
+The `levels` argument determines the keys to be recorded in a resulting tokens object.

 ```r